Password Depot – System Requirements

 Notes

-• The RAM values are based on the total number of password entries in all databases that are open at the same time; additional databases increase the requirement.
+• The RAM requirements depend on the total number of password entries in the databases opened at the same time; additional databases increase the requirement.

-• For peak loads (backups, mass imports, crypto operations), the 30 % headroom is already included.
+• For peak loads (backups, bulk imports, crypto operations), the 30% headroom is already included.

-• Plan additional capacity for future growth and any extra attachments/objects.
+• Plan for buffer capacity for future growth and, if applicable, additional attachments/objects.